marctrem/usbarmory-wiki-fork/Secure-boot-(Mk-II).md

 ### Security information

+The USB armory Mk II is produced with up to date hardware and firmware to address all known security issues, nonetheless the following security information is highlighted for anyone that wants to apply these instructions on other hardware based on i.MX6UL P/Ns.

 To address the [HABv4 security advisory](https://github.com/inversepath/usbarmory/blob/master/software/secure_boot/Security_Advisory-Ref_QBVR2017-0001.txt),
 the secure boot architecture is meant to work on i.MX6UL/i.MX6ULL/i.MX6ULZ parts with Silicon Revision 1.2 or greater, implemented on Part Numbers (P/N)